These low carb gingerbread cookies are every iconic holiday scent, smell, and taste rolled into one perfect, smiley, little bite!

 Instructions

-- Combine.
-In a medium bowl, combine the almond flour (2 1/2 cups), xanthan gum (1 teaspoon), baking soda (1/2 teaspoon ), baking powder (1 teaspoon), and salt (1 teaspoon).
-Set aside.
-In a large bowl, combine the melted butter (3/4 cup), brown erythritol (3/4 cup), dark molasses (2 teaspoons ), and spices (1/4 teaspoon, Allspice) using an electric mixer.
-Beat in the egg (1 piece).
+- Wet ingredients.
+In a large bowl, combine the melted butter (3/4 cup), granular erythritol (3/4 cup), dark molasses (2 teaspoons ), cinnamon (2 teaspoons), ginger (2 teaspoons), and allspice (1/4 teaspoon) using an electric mixer.
+Beat in the egg (1).
 Slowly, add the flour mixture to the wet ingredients and fully combine.

 - Chill.
-Divide the dough in half, and pat each into flat rectangles.
-Wrap in saran wrap, and place in the fridge for 1 hour (or overnight).
+Wrap in saran wrap, and place in the fridge for 1 hour.

 - Chill + bake.
-Place cookies in the freezer for 10 minutes (this prevents butter spreading).
-Preheat oven to 350 F. Remove excess dough around the cookies, and spread them out onto a baking sheet, leaving about 1" between each.
-Bake in preheated oven for 8-12 minutes.
+Preheat oven to 350 F. Once on the baking sheet, place cookies in the freezer for 10 minutes.
+Bake in preheated oven for 12-14 minutes.
 You'll know they're done once the edges begin to brown.
-Allow cookies to cool on a baking sheet before transferring them to a cookie rack.
-I KNOW I KNOW, this is hard, so eat 1-2, then let 'em cool!
+Allow cookies to cool on the baking sheet before transferring them to a cookie rack.
 Meanwhile, roll scrap dough, and repeat the steps above.

 - Decorate + EAT!
-Decorate cookies once cookies have completely cooled.
-Enjoy!
+Decorate cookies once cooled completely, and enjoy!

 Lindsey's Tips

-- Almond Flour.
-Using fine-grained almond flour will yield the most "flour-like" results.
-My favorite brands are Bob's Red Mill, Trader Joe's, or Costco brands.
+- Almond Flour - Using fine-grained almond flour will give your gingerbread cookies the most "flour-like" results.
+Bob's Red Mill, Trader Joe's, or Costco brands are perfect.